NesquikMike/ReportWriter/README.md

         ```
       Gender can be entered as `f` for female and `m` for male.
 Subjects are ordered as they will be in the report,
       like so: Religious Education, English, Phonics, Maths, Science and Other Subjects.
 Finally, goes a score for
       behaviour.
 The scores range from one to three, the higher the better.
-So inputting a 3 for Science report
+So inputting a 3 for Science
-      will give the student a Science report that reflects the fact that they "above year group expectations".
+      will give the student a Science report that reflects the fact that they are "above year group expectations".
       It will also give them an "Ab" for their achievement in that subject.
 Running this command will output a
       Microsoft Word docx file of a school report for said student.
 This report can be found in the normal way by
-      going into your Documents folder and then into the ReportWriter folder.
+      going into your Documents folder and then into the ReportWriter folder, no need for the Terminal.
       From there you can do as you please
       with the reports.
 It will also print the reports for each subject in the Terminal so that it is clear the
       program has run successfully.
-Once you have run it you can run it again if you are not happy with that
+Once you have run it, you can run it again if you are not happy with that
       specific report and would prefer a different randomised report.
 An easy shortcut so that you don't have to
-      retype into the terminal is just the press the up button on the keyboard in the terminal which will paste
+      retype into the terminal is just to press the up button on the keyboard in the terminal which will paste
       the previous command that was executed by the terminal without yet executing it, so you can also edit it if
       you would prefer to change something like their name or their rating in a specific subject.
 You can also just
       keep using the up button and changing the inputs for each student so that you don't have to keep typing